North Waterfront Walk (Self Guided), Tacoma

 Job Carr Cabin Museum is the museum that commemorates the birthplace of Tacoma.
 You will visit the old cabin from which the city started.
 The museum tells about the life of Job Carr, Tacoma's first permanent non-Native resident.
 He built the first house in Tacoma that is considered the city's birthplace.
 The Job Carr Cabin Museum is a copy of that first house.
 It is a kind of time capsule as you will feel, inside the cabin, the atmosphere of life in Tacoma in those days.

-3) Old St Peter's Church
+3) Old St. Peter's Church

-Old St Peter's Church was constructed in 1873.
+Old Saint Peter's Church was constructed in 1873.
 It is the first church built in this city and is also the oldest construction of Tacoma.
 This traditional, Vernacular style, Anglican church is a historical building.
 It features a bell-tower that dates back to 1874 and is made from an old cut-off tree.
 It is said to be "The Oldest Bell Tower in North America."

-4) Fuzhou Ting
+4) Fuzhou Ting (Fuzhou Pavilion)

 The Fuzhou Ting is located in Tacoma’s Chinese Reconciliation Park along the beautiful Ruston Way waterfront.
 The Fuzhou Ting, a 30-foot x 40-foot ornate pavilion, is a donation including design, materials and construction assistance from Fuzhou, China, one of Tacoma's Sister Cities, in support of Chinese reconciliation efforts.